identity-com/credential-commons/README.md

-# Verifiable Credential and Attestation Library
+# Identity.com Verifiable Credential Library

-Warning: this still is a working in progress and is not ready for usage yet.
+*Warning:* this still is a working in progress and is not ready for usage yet.
 Please feel free to explore the code but don't integrate yet.
 We expect API changes before the 1st release.

+## Summary

+This Javascript Library provides functionality around Verifiable Credentials (VC), a W3C standard.
+Enables Validators to issue, Credential Wallets to verify, filter and Requesters to verify credentials.

 ## Contents